nylas-mail-lives/nylas-mail/docs/guide/contributing/installation.md

       ```bash
       node -v
       ```
-    * **Windows developers Only**: This step is required for Windows.
-However, to create an installer binary, you must execute another command:
+    * **Windows Developers Only**: The `npm run build-client` step is required; however it won't build a Windows installer binary.
+To create an installer binary, you must execute an additional command:
       ```bash
       node packages\client-app\build\create-signed-windows-installer.js
       ```